Finding transient pocket regions in a molecular dynamics trajectory

 Using the link List of Cluster Representatives you can download PDB structures of cluster representatives.

 - Step 5: Re-run TRAPP-analysis using k-means clustering

 By choosing the button Re-run TRAPP-Analysis, you can change the parameters on the next page.
 In particular, you can run a more accurate clustering; use geometric centers of the binding site residues instead of only backbone atoms to compute RMSD; change RMSD in clusters; or include additional residues in the binding site list.

 In this example, we add the residues 120, 121, 123, 124, 216, 217, 220, 221, and 222 to the binding site and choose k-means clustering.

 The results will be found on the "View Analysis" link.
 Binding site motions were found around the residues 48 and 217-222 (corresponding to flexible regions B and C in the crystal structures) and around 120-122.
-The analysis was done using backbone atoms to compute the RMSD (See Fig.7).
+The analysis was done using backbone atoms to compute the RMSD (See Fig.7 and Fig.9-12).